Lawrence County, Arkansas: History

+The De Muns were one of the most prominent families in Lawrence County, Arkansas history.
+Lewis De Mun and two of his siblings joined Frenchman Jean-Élie Tholozan in 1813 or 1814 to seek a 10,000-acre land claim on the Black River.
+On December 31, 1814, the eve of Lawrence County's formation as a county, Lewis De Mun would create a grist and saw mill which would be named "Mun & Co."

 Following the Louisiana Purchase, the area currently encompassing Lawrence County was contained within the Louisiana Territory from 1805 to 1812, and the Missouri Territory from 1812 until the creation of Arkansas Territory in 1819.
 While the southern portion of Missouri Territory began to be settled, Lawrence County was created on January 15, 1815, from New Madrid County and Arkansas County.
 The large area spanned from Cape Girardeau County to the Arkansas River.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 592 sqmi, of which 588 sqmi is land and 4.7 sqmi (0.8%) is water.